The nature and origins of the low surface brightness outskirts of massive, central galaxies in Subaru HSC: Observational Methods

 In order to account for the effects of the Point Spread Function (hereafter PSF) over all bands we measured the Full-Width-Half-Maximum (FWHM) for each galaxy in each band as given by the PSF models constructed by the HSC pipeline \citep[see][for more details]{2018PASJ...70S...5B}.
 We took the largest FWHM in the entire galaxy sample and convolved each galaxy in each band with the quadrature of the difference between that band and the maximum overall FWHM in order to account for the worst PSF across the entire sample.
 We note that this technique has been used in the majority of previous studies investigating similar galaxy properties, but that this technique does not take into account the effects of the wings of the PSF.
 We address this in Section~\ref{res:stacked}.

 We then assigned a threshold $S/N > 3$ per pixel to the imaging data.
-This signal-to-noise was chosen as, on visual inspection, lower cuts introduce too much contamination from foreground and background objects and higher cuts discard many of the tidal features we observe in the data at low surface brightness.
-We then used the source detection routine from the {\it photoutils} package in {\sc astropy} in order to locate all pixels associated with each galaxy, including the tidal features.
+This signal-to-noise was chosen as lower cuts introduce too much contamination from foreground and background objects, as well as risking sky background fluctuations being introduced into the photometry.
+On the other hand, higher cuts of e.g. $S/N > 5$ discard many of the tidal features we have visually identified in the data at low surface brightness.
+This has the effect that the radial profiles we introduce in Section~\ref{res:rad_gradients} do not extend as far and probe the same extent as a $S/N > 3$.
+We state, however, that taking a higher $S/N$ does not significant change the results of the colour and stellar mass properties of the low surface brightness features in the galacto-centric radii which both $S/N$ cuts cover.
+We then used the source detection routine from the {\it photoutils} package in {\sc astropy} in order to locate all pixels associated with each galaxy, including the tidal features, at 3 $\sigma$ above the sky background levels (which go down to surface brightness of $\sim$ 28.5 mag arcsec$^{-2}$ per pixel at $S/N$ = 3 per pixel in the g-band).
 The routine uses an algorithm based on the number of neighbouring pixels also associated with the source to find all pixels associated with a local maximum.
 Examples of this can be seen in the top two rows of Figure~\ref{fig:maps}, where the top rows show the original {\it i}-band images from HSC and the second rows show the detected galaxies in the {\it r}-band surface brightness maps.